-Please join the Albumism team in celebrating Gwen Stefani’s musical legacy and share your personal memories of her with us in the comments below!
+Please join the Albumism team in celebrating Gwen Stefani’s musical legacy and revisit audio & video highlights from her career below!

 Born: October 3, 1969

 Biography: Before she discovered she could write songs, Gwen Stefani was looking forward to a life of marriage, children, and white picket fences.
 When her brother introduced her to ska and new wave music, it set off a chain of events that would eventually lead to millions of albums sold and a Madonna-sized public image that extended past music and into the worlds of film, fashion, and technology.

 Born and raised in Fullerton, California, Stefani had a musical epiphany at the age of 17.
 She had fallen in love with the Madness and Selecter records her brother Eric was constantly spinning.
 Seeing Fishbone, the Untouchables, and other bands involved in Los Angeles' ska revival scene only reinforced her interest, so she was more than ready when her brother asked her to join a ska band he was forming with a friend named John Spence.
 Gwen originally shared lead vocals with Spence, but in December of 1987 he committed suicide, leaving the band -- now called No Doubt -- with an uncertain future.
 According to numerous interviews with the bandmembers after their breakthrough, Gwen was the glue that held No Doubt together during these hard times, pushing the group to keep trying.
 She was also romantically involved with the band's bass player, Tony Kanal, by this time.
 [Read Ms. Stefani’s full bio via AllMusic]

 Love.
 Angel.
 Music.
 Baby.
 (2004) | Read More

 The Sweet Escape (2006)

 This Is What the Truth Feels Like (2016)